IMMORTALxJO/sysctl_exporter/README.md

 # sysctl exporter

-That application exports sysctl parameters in prometheus format.
+Export sysctl parameters in prometheus format on Linux environments.
 Parameters with numbered values are supported only.

 ### How to run